lukasberbuer/rt-vamp-plugin-sdk/README.md

         auto& result = getFeatureSet();
-        result[0][0] = crossings;  // first and only output, first and only bin return result;             // return and span/view of the results };
+        result[0][0] = crossings;  // first and only output, first and only bin return result;             // return span/view of the results };

 private: